inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/user-authentication.md

 In order to use LDAP for user authentication the `inspectit-config-server.security.ldap-authentication` property must be set to `true`.

 The LDAP related configuration properties have to be specified using the property `inspectit-config-server.security.ldap`.

+###Access Control

+By default, there are four different access roles provided: read, write, commit and admin.
+These access roles are hierarchical.
+A user with write access also has read access, a user with commit access also has both read and write access and so on.

+####Roles
+read-role: may only read files on the server.

+write-role: may read and edit files on the server.

+commit-role: may commit new file versions (functions not implemented yet).

+admin-role: may read, write and commit files.
+Can also edit user accounts.

+####Configuration

+In order to map an access role to a ldap group, you have to add the name of the ldap group in the respective list in `inspectit-config-server.security.ldap.roles`.
+In the example below, only the ldap group "SHIP_CREW" has admin access.
+All other ldap groups of this ldap server have no access to the configuration server.

 The following configuration snippet shows an example LDAP configuration (this configuration was created for [this](https://github.com/rroemhild/docker-test-openldap) LDAP server).

 ```YAML